Research

 Tumor-Associated Macrophages (TAMs) in Colorectal Cancer (CRC)

 Colorectal Cancer (CRC) is closely associated with chronic inflammation, which can contribute to cancer progression.
-Within the tumor microenvironment (TME), various immune cells play a crucial role in either promoting cancer aggressiveness or inhibiting cancer cell growth.
+The tumor microenvironment (TME) can aid tumor cells in evading surveillance and clearance by immune cells, creating an internal environment conducive to tumor cell growth.
 Tumor-associated macrophages (TAMs) are the most abundant immune cells in the TME and interact with cancer cells.
-CRC cells release soluble factors and exosomal miRNAs that reprogram macrophages, leading to increased cancer cell aggressiveness during colorectal cancer progression.
-The aim of our research is to comprehend the MAL-mediated signaling mechanism responsible for macrophage polarization induced by exosomes derived from CRC cells.
-This understanding will aid in the development of effective therapeutics for treating colorectal cancer.
+CRC cells release soluble factors and exosomes that reprogram macrophages to a growth-promoting phenotype, ultimately facilitating aggressive tumor progression.
+The aim of our research is to identify the molecular mechanisms behind macrophage phenotypic changes in response to exosomes.
+This understanding will aid in identifying novel targets and the development of effective therapeutics for treating colorectal cancer.

 Tumor-Associated Macrophages (TAMs) in Colorectal Cancer (CRC)